jamesgames41/Calc-64/README.md

 - A new modern UI
 - Realeses for more platforms
 # Bugs
-- only able to do one calculaton as the reset buton isnt working
+- Only able to do one calculaton as the reset buton isnt working